-New Year is a hallmark, a time to look back, reflect, make resolutions to forgive, forget, make amends, give more, love more, hate less, laugh more and so on and so forth, but above all its another blessing, an opportunity to thank Allah and ask for HIS repentance (Tauba) from all major, minor, known and unknown sins that we have committed and will commit.
+New Year is a time to look back, reflect, make resolutions to forgive, forget, make amends, give more, love more, hate less, laugh more, and so on and so forth, but above all its another blessing, an opportunity to thank God and ask for His repentance (Tauba) from all major, minor, known and unknown sins that we have committed and will commit.

-"At-Tawwaab" (The Acceptor to Repentance), "Al-Ghafur" (The Forgiver), "Al-Ghaffar" ( The Forgiving), "Al-Afuww" ( The Pardoner) are some from the 99 beautiful names (Al-Asma-ul-Husna) and attributes of Allah.
-Tauba is an underlying principle in Islam.
-It’s a premise for our Deen.
-Allah repeatedly gives us chance to come back to HIM and to start clean.
+"At-Tawwaab" (The Acceptor to Repentance), "Al-Ghafur" (The Forgiver), "Al-Ghaffar" ( The Forgiving), "Al-Afuww" ( The Pardoner) are some from the 99 beautiful names (Al-Asma-ul-Husna) and attributes of God.
+Tauba is an essential principle in Islam.
+Allah repeatedly gives us chance to come back to Him and to start clean.
 A beautiful Hadith underlying this principle in Islam:

-The above Hadith highlights that every sin if repented with sincerity except “shirk” is forgiven by the most Gracious and most Merciful Lord of all mankind.
+The above Hadith highlights that every sin if repented with sincerity is forgiven by the most Gracious and most Merciful Lord of all mankind.

-To Ask Allah for forgiveness we must first meet and complete the 3 main prerequisites.
-I call it the "3 R's".
+To ask God for forgiveness we must first meet and complete the three main prerequisites.
+These are the "3 R's".

 1) Recognize that we have sinned.